SAML 2.0

 SAML 2.0 option location

-3. Configure the app by providing the following information: a name for your integration, icon or logo (optional), and visibility options.
+3. Configure the app by providing the following information: a name for the federated login, icon or logo (optional), and visibility options.
 Then click Next.

 4. On the next screen, fill in the fields: